jzohrab/practicing-guitar/docs/part-3-techniques/ghosting.rst

    voice
    notes :8 X/5 X/4 X/6 X/4 X/5 X/4 X/6 X/4 | X/6 X/4 X/5 X/4 X/6 X/4 X/5 X/4

-*The ghosted notes here are marked as "X": they're not muted or muffled, simply pretend to play them.*
+*The ghosted notes here are marked as "X": they're not muted or muffled, simply pretend to play them, or play them as quietly as you can.*

 Everything should be the same for all other voices.
 Experiment with fretting or simply placing the other non-melody fingers.

 Why this works
 ^^^^^^^^^^^^^^

 For complex pieces, it's easy to get absorbed in the mechanics of playing, and accidentally lose the melody.
-By ghosting non-melody voices, you'll be able to catch all of the subtleties of the melody, and focus on them, but in a realistic manner.
+By ghosting non-melody voices, you'll be able to sort out the mechanics of the melody within the proper context of the full piece, so you can focus on bringing it out and expressing it better.